lmcai/PhyloHerb/botany2021_tutorial/README.md

 After the assemblies are completed, you can summarize the results using the QC function of phyloherb.
 For each species, it will extract the following information: the number of total input reads, the number of reads used for assembly, average base coverage, the total length of the assembly, GC%, and whether the assembly is circularized.

 ```
-python phyloherb.py -a qc -s sample_sheet.tsv -d ./chl -o assembly_sum.tsv
+python phyloherb.py -a qc -s sample_sheet.tsv -i ./chl -o ../2_assemblies/chl
 ```
-The resulting file `assembly_sum.tsv` will look like this
+This command will copy all of the assemblies under the input directory `./chl` to a new directory `../2_assemblies/chl` and rename the files based on their species prefixes.
+In the output directory, you will also find a summary spreadsheet `assembly_sum.tsv` that looks like this
 ```
 sp_prefix	Total_reads	Reads_in_target_region	Average_base_coverage	Length	GC%	Circularized
 sp1	sp1.100m.R1.fq.gz	sp1.100m.R2.fq.gz